Which Social Media Analytics Course Best Advances Your Marketing Skills in 2025?

 Concepts: First-touch vs. last-touch, UTM links, conversion math

-Goal: Tie actions to results
+Goal: Tie actions to results.

 What you’ll do:

-- Track ad spend vs. leads
+- Track ad spend vs. leads generated through social media analytics courses

-- Follow users from click to sale
+- Follow users from click to sale using attribution modeling

-- Share reports with stakeholders
+- Share reports with stakeholders based on ROI from social media analytics tools

 Capstone & Practical Assignments